Stele (Kurtág)

 Stele, Op.
 33, sometimes also stylised in Greek capitals as ΣΤΉΛΗ (stēlē), is a composition for orchestra by Hungarian composer György Kurtág.
 It was completed in 1994.

 Composition

 The composition was first conceived as a work for piano in 1993, which was dedicated to András Mihály.
 Kurtág completed the orchestral score as a commission of the Berlin Philharmonic in 1994, while he was the composer-in-residence for the orchestra.
 The piece was premiered in Berlin, on 14 December 1994, by the Berlin Philharmonic under Claudio Abbado, both of these being the dedicatees.
-It was published later in 2003 by Editio Musica Budapest.
+It was published in 2003 by Editio Musica Budapest.

 Music

 Stele is in three movements and takes up to thirteen minutes to perform.
 The three movements are untitled and are usually referenced by their tempo.
 All of the movements are meant to be played attacca.
 The movements are:

 The final version of the score also includes a 2006 addition to the ending of the score which changes the last bar of the last movement and adds four more bars, extending the last notes played by the instruments.
 So far, both endings are accepted, even though the first one is still recorded more frequently.